-Nyara is a Tanzanian Action thriller directed by Ram Kasongo and produced by Darsh Pandit of Wanene studios
+Nyara is a Tanzanian Action thriller directed by Ram Kasongo and produced by Darsh Pandit of Wanene studios.

 In Nyara, successful businessman Adam's 7 year old daughter Rehema is kidnapped by ex-military officer turned serial killer in Dar-es-Salaam.
 Adam enlists the services of his sister-in-law Faith to track his daughter.
 She is the badass head of the police Special Forces undercover unit.